 The following table provides an analysis of Financial Instruments that are measured subsequent to initial recognition at Fair Value, grouped into Level 1 to Level 3, as described below :

-Quoted/Repurchase prices in an active market (Level 1) : This level of hierarchy includes Financial Assets that are measured by reference to Quoted/Repurchase Prices (unadjusted) in active markets for identical Assets or Liabilities.
-This category consists of Investment in Quoted Equity Shares, and Mutual Fund Investments.
+Quoted/Repurchase prices in an active market (Level 1) : This level of hierarchy includes Financial Assets that are measured by reference to Quoted / Repurchase Prices (unadjusted) in active markets for identical Assets or Liabilities.
+This category consists of Investment in Equity Shares, Mutual Fund Investments and Others.

 In determining Fair Value Measurement, the impact of potential climate related matters, including legislation, which may affect the Fair Value Measurement of Assets and Liabilities in the Financial Statements has been considered.
 These risks in respect of climate related matters are included as key assumptions where they materially impact the measure of recoverable amount.
-These assumptions have been included in the Cash Flow forecasts in assessing value-in-use amounts.
-At present, the impact of climate related matters is not material to the Company's Financial Statements.
+These assumptions have been included in the Cash Flow forecasts in assessing Value-in-use amounts.

 (a) Market Risk